IdiotUser/DnD/DnD/Moonlight-Mishap/_DEFUNCT/The couriers DEFUNCT.md

 During the [[Blackening]], such travel became scarce and dedicated waystations, unfeasible.
 Instead, dedicated couriers began to emerge to capitalise on the market vacuum.
-As the Blackening grew worse and worse, and the Roadwardens’ numbers began to dwindle, these as-of-yet de-centralised couriers began to become more heavily armed to defend themselves on the highways.
+As the Blackening grew worse and worse, and the [[Roadwardens]]’ numbers began to dwindle, these as-of-yet de-centralised couriers began to become more heavily armed to defend themselves on the highways.
 Eventually, people began hiring couriers for things other than mail and the Couriers guild was established along the way.